1040 Tax Calculator (Tax Year 2019)

 - Medicare tax sur-tax on earned income (Form 8959)

-- Income, such as wages and self-employment earnings, that were subject to Medicare taxes have sur-tax of 0.9% for amounts exceeding $200,000 ($250,000 if married filing jointly, $125,000 if married filing separately).
+- Income, such as wages and self-employment earnings, that were subject to Medicare taxes have sur-tax of 0.9% for amounts exceeding $200,000 ($250,000 if married filing jointly).
 This is automatically calculated based on all income entered as wages, salaries, tips, etc., all income entered as Business income or loss (Schedule C & E subject to self-employment taxes) and Farm income (Schedule F).

 - Net Investment Income Tax (NIIT) (Form 8960)